Agomps/MimirCode/README.md

 After completing these steps, your local environment should be set up and ready for developing or running the project.

-# Using the MimirCode

-## Examples on How to Use the Code
+## Examples on How to Use MimirCode

 Here are three examples demonstrating how to use the main functionalities of this code: